DEV541: Secure Coding in Java/JEE: Developing Defensible Applications

-LAPTOP REQUIRED!
-IMPORTANT - YOU MUST BRING YOUR OWN LAPTOP!
+IMPORTANT - YOU MUST BRING YOUR OWN LAPTOP

-To get the most value out of the course, students are required to bring their own laptop so that they can run the virtual machine containing all the code and labs that will be used in class.
+To get the most value out of the course, students are required to bring their own laptop so that they can run the virtual machine that contains all the code and labs that will be used in class.
 Your laptop must meet the following requirements:

-Students will use VMware to perform exercises in class.
-You must have a working copy of one of the following programs installed on your system prior to coming to class:
+You will use VMware to perform exercises in class.
+You must have a working copy of one of the following installed on your system prior to coming to class:

 VMware Player can be downloaded for free.
 Alternatively, if you want a more configurable and flexible tool, you can download a free 30-day trial copy of VMware Workstation or VMware Fusion.
 These products are available at www.vmware.com.
-VMware will send you a time-limited serial number for VMware Workstation or VMware Fusion if you register for the trial on its website.
+VMware will send you a time-limited serial number for VMware Workstation or VMware Fusion if you register for the trial at their Web site.
 No serial number is required for VMware Player.

-We will give you a USB containing a VMWare image with a self-contained development environment (Eclipse, Tomcat, etc.) that you will use in class and can keep for further study once the course is finished.
+We will give you a DVD with a self-contained development environment (Eclipse, Tomcat, etc) that you will use in class and can take home for further study.

 The class does not support VirtualPC or other non-VMware virtualization products.

-It is recommended that students download the Java SE 7 and Java EE 7 Javadoc documentation for use as reference material for the in-class exercises (the Javadoc license prohibits redistribution).
-The documentation can be found at java.oracle.com .
+It is recommended that students download the Java SE 7 and Java EE 7 Javadoc documentation for use as reference material while doing the in-class exercises (the Javadoc license prohibits redistribution).
+The documentation can be found at java.oracle.com.

 If you have additional questions about the laptop specifications, please contact email@example.com.